baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 san (Japanese) - polite form of address (Mr) + San (it) - Saint.

-toast - a slice or piece of bread browned at the fire: often put in wine, water, or other beverage + toaster - a person who proposes or joins in a toast to someone or something.
+toast - a slice or piece of bread browned at the fire: often put in wine, water, or other beverage.

-quaint - wise, knowing; skilled, clever; strange, unusual
+quaint - wise, knowing; skilled, clever, ingenious; strange, unusual, unfamiliar, odd.

 yarnspinner - a story teller